gc-net/.github/profile/README.md

 ## What is Gaia?

-Gaia (/ˈɡeɪə, ˈɡaɪə/), meaning Earth, is a development toolkit for artists, visionaries, developers and other creators to share and upload content unto a blockchain.
+Gaia (/ˈɡeɪə, ˈɡaɪə/), meaning Earth, is a dynamic minter & development toolkit for artists, visionaries, developers and other creators to share and upload content unto any blockchain.
+(Yes, this means we have multi/cross chain support!)
 Whether you wish to sell your art, sign legal documents, create subscription models for services, manage game-world items or even track physical items in the real world, Gaia provides you with an extensive toolset to achieve anything you desire.

+Included within our toolset to make this a reality, we offer a custom built developer console to manage your Gaia deployment, a React-based API for users to interact with the items in your Gaia deployment, a full cross-chain solution for users on other ecosystems and access to an expansive plugin system to enable you to extend the functionality of the content you wish for others to mint.

+## Why does it matter?

+In an age of content ownership being held by a select few powers, diminishing returns for creators wishing to succeed on their target platform, it beckons the question of how content distribution should be permitted.
+Should a major label own your identity and soul for the promise of fame and wealth?
+Should the terms and conditions for your posession of a product be obfuscated under small print?
+With Gaia, you *are* the platform. *You* are the label, director, manager of what's *yours.*
+And we're here to help you achieve that. 🫀

+## Get involved

+We're always looking for more talented engineers, managers, lawyers and marketers to help achieve this dream.
+We're not just looking for the most experienced or most qualified.
+We're looking for the critical thinkers, the driven engineers who take on the vision and push the idea further than it currently is.
+If this sounds like you, shoot an email and work with us or feel free to start making pull requests!

+The trick with us: take the initiative.